 How To Survive Puppy Teething

-When puppies are going through the teething phase, they bite everything in sight as a way to sooth the discomfort.
+When puppies are going through the teething phase, they bite everything insight as a way to soothe the discomfort.
 So, if your pup attempts to chew on something inappropriate, redirect his chewing attention to something else.
 Here are a few good options:

-- Rope toys are hard to destroy, easy to clean, and totally affordable.
+Rope Toys – Durable rope toys are hard to destroy, easy to clean, and totally affordable.
 While you can simply give your dog the rope toy as is, you can also soak it in water and then pop it in the freezer.
 The cold will help soothe your dog’s gums.

 When dealing with the teething stage you can also try:

-- Crate training can help keep your pooch out of trouble (and your home safe from puppy teeth) when you can’t keep an eye on your pup. *Click here to see my 5 step crate training success plan!
+- Crate training can help keep your pooch out of trouble (and your home safe from puppy teeth) when you can’t keep an eye on Fido. *Click here to see my 5 step crate training success plan!

 - Spraying a little Bitter Apple onto your dog’s favorite no-no chew area can help put a stop to the issue.
 Once your dog begins gnawing on the bitter-coated spot, he should be deterred by the taste.